dask/dask/docs/source/dataframe-sql.rst

 In this case, you would provide a specific set of ``divisions``, the start/end values of the index column for each partition.
-For example, if a column happened to contain a random ID in hex string format, then you could precify 16 partitions with
+For example, if a column happened to contain a random ID in hex string format, then you could specify 16 partitions with

 .. code-block:: python